6 Signs Your Keto Obsession Has Spiraled Into An Eating Disorder

 Being aware of your food is good.
 Mindful eating is a great skill to hone, and meal planning is a very useful tool for staying organized and accountable.
 But if tracking macronutrients, meal prepping, perusing keto blogs and Instagram accounts, and cooking take over the majority of your thoughts and time, that's a sign your keto enthusiasm has morphed into an obsession.
 In fact, a telltale sign of orthorexia is spending hours each day thinking about what you're going to eat next and what types of food might be served at upcoming events.
 Following a ketogenic diet should never inhibit you from living your life and fulfilling your other obligations or investing in your relationships.

-6. You silently judge others for eating carbs.
+6. You silently judge others for eating "unhealthy" foods.

 Part of the problem in effectively identifying when you yourself are experiencing orthorexia is that you think what you're doing is right.
 Often, with orthorexia comes a superiority complex that the way you are eating is the ideal way of eating—and that some people just don't "get it."
 An unusual interest in the healthfulness of what other people are eating is another warning sign of orthorexia, so if you find yourself silently (or not so silently) critiquing someone's decision to order a slice of pizza or indulge in the pre-dinner bread basket, it may be time to check in with yourself instead.